 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the Statement of Net Position.
-Bond premiums and discounts are deferred and amortized over the life of the bonds.
+Bond premiums and discounts as well as issuance costs if related to prepaid insurance costs, are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of applicable bond premium or discount.
-Issuance costs are expensed in the period incurred.
+Issuance costs, not related to prepaid insurance costs, are expensed in the period incurred.